-Architect's Principals: Architect's Consultants: Principal in Charge: Richard Terrones Project Manager: Alicia Adler Project Architect(s): TBD, as needed Other: Other: Other: Electrical: Ken Ngai, Alliance Engineering Consultants Mechanical: John Chou, H&M Mechanical Group Structural: Steve Duquette, Duquette Engineering Civil: NA Landscape: NA Food Service: NA Acoustics: NA Other: Estimating: Other: Other:
+Architect's Principals: Architect's Consultants:

+Principal in Charge: Richard Terrones Electrical: Alliance Engineering Consultants

+Project Director: Mechanical:

+Project Architect(s): Alicia Ader Structural: Duquette Engineering

+Other: Civil: NA

+Other: Landscape: NA

+Other: Food Service: NA

+Other: Acoustics: NA

+Estimating: NA

+Fire Alarm Engineering:

+Other:

-3.3.
+- 3.3.
 All proposed Consultants and any Architect Consultants are subject to review and acceptance by the District prior to commencing work on the project.
 The District's review and approval of any replacement Consultant is required prior to commencing work on the Project.
-The District reserves

-- the right to replace any consultant in the best interest of the Project. - 3.4.
+The District reserves the right to replace any consultant in the best interest of the Project. - 3.4.
 The Architect shall not change any of the key personnel listed above without prior notice to and written approval by District, unless said personnel cease to be employed by Architect.
 In either case, District shall be allowed to interview and approve replacement personnel. - 3.5.
 If any designated lead or key person fails to perform to the satisfaction of the District, then upon written notice the Architect shall have five (5) days to remove that person from the Project and replace that person with personnel acceptable to the District.
 All lead or key personnel for any Consultant must also be designated by the Consultant and shall be subject to all conditions previously stated in this paragraph. - 3.6.
 Architect represents that the Architect has no existing interest and will not acquire any interest, direct or indirect, which could conflict in any manner or degree with the performance of the Services and that no person having any such interest shall be employed by Architect. - 3.7.
 Architect shall comply with Education Code section 17302(a) and agrees that any plans, specifications and/or included in the Services shall be prepared under the supervision of licensed personnel, and that licensed personnel shall be in "responsible charge" of persons who observe the construction.